 3. WEN 6307 File Sander

 Have you ever been in a situation where your sander sanded so hard that the piece got damaged?
 Well, we don’t think that’s going to happen with this one.
-Thanks to its Variable speed dial for taking the chance down from anything like that happening again.
+Thanks to its Variable speed dial for giving different speed settings.
 Now it’s on you if you want it on 1080 or 1800 FPM.

 But the makers didn’t stop trying to make it a more convenient tech by using the Auto-tracking belt system.
 This means you won’t have to take any headaches about tensioning or adjustments.